Phidippus octopunctatus Teddy Bear Spiderling

 Be sure to read our Jumping Spider Care Sheet which covers everything from purchasing, to unboxing to care through the life cycle.

-Check out our YouTube video below and subscribe to the Bugs In Cyberspace YouTube Channel!
+Check out our YouTube video below and subscribe to our YouTube Channel!
+The first video shows care and set up for jumping spiders…

 Additional information